observablehq/plot/README.md

 Insets are specified in pixels.
 Corner radii are specified in either pixels or percentages (strings).
 Both default to zero.
 Insets are typically used to ensure a one-pixel gap between adjacent bars; note that the [bin transform](#bin) provides default insets, and that the [band scale padding](#position-options) defaults to 0.1, which also provides separation.

-### Plot.marks(...*marks*)

-A convenience method for composing a mark from a series of other marks.
-Returns an array of marks that implements the *mark*.plot function.

 ### Area

 [<img src="./img/area.png" width="320" height="198" alt="an area chart">](https://observablehq.com/@observablehq/plot-area)